Vaydor

-The Vaydor is constructed with a body kit that is designed to be built onto a 2003-2007 Infiniti G35 coupe donor car.
-Vaydor Body Kits are currently available for purchase only from Carolina Vaydor, and manufactured by Custom Crafted Cars based out of Saint Petersburg, FL.
+The Vaydor is an American Roadster car manufactured by Custom Crafted Cars in Saint Petersburg, Florida.
+It is constructed with a body kit that is designed to be built onto a 2003-2007 Infiniti G35 coupe donor car.
+Vaydor Body Kits are currently available for purchase only from Carolina Vaydor.
 The Vaydor first appeared in public at the 2013 SEMA auto show.

+History

 Vaydor Bodykits originally designed, built and sold the Vaydor as a body kit.
 However, in 2018, the Vaydor business and brand was sold to Custom Crafted Cars (dba Supercraft cars), who sold Vaydors as a completed turn-key custom cars until 2020.

 On March 4, 2020, Custom Crafted Cars and Carolina Vaydor reached an agreement to re-launch Vaydor kits to the public.
 While Custom Crafted cars continues to manufacture complete high-performance Vaydor Supercars, Carolina Vaydor is the exclusive world-wide dealer for Vaydor Body Kits that do-it-yourselfers can build themselves.

 The Vaydor was featured as the Joker's car in the 2016 film Suicide Squad, and featured on Fox News.
 The Vaydor was also the main car featured on Car Masters: Rust to Riches season two, episode 5 on Netflix, where the crew from Gotham Garage builds and sells a highly customized Vaydor for a special customer.

+Future

 Custom Crafted Cars plans to release an all-new production car in 2020 called the Volant, built onto a custom tube chassis and powered by a Tesla powertrain.